elliottmorris/portfolio/content/writing.md

 draft: false
 ---

-My published writing, in reverse-chronological order.

-_(This page excludes all of the blogging I do at my [personal newsletter](https://thecrosstab.substack.com/archive/), which amounts to roughly two posts on politics, data and the news each week.)_
+See below for my published writing, in reverse-chronological order.
+Note that I have excluded from this page all the blogging I do at my [personal newsletter](https://thecrosstab.substack.com/archive/), which amounts to roughly two posts on polling, data, and the news each week.

 <br>